Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Introduction

-We recall that a compact complex surface $M^4$ is said of {\it general type} if the Kodaira dimension of $M^4$ is equal to 2; for details see \cite{LeBrunCAG}.
-Lebrun \cite{LeBrunTrends} showed that a compact complex surface $M^4$ with first Betti number $b_{1}(M)$ even is of general type if and only if the Yamabe invariant $Y(M)$ is negative.
-However, in dimensions $\geq 4,$ the Yamabe invariant alone is weak to control the topology of a given manifold.
-For this reason, it is expected one additional condition.
-We highlight that the hypothesis that $b_{1}(M)$ even is equivalent to requiring that the complex surface $M^4$ admit a K\"ahler metric.
-Moreover, from Seiberg-Witten theory any two diffeomorphic complex algebraic surfaces must have the same Kodaira dimension.
+Before proceeding, we recall that a compact complex surface $M^4$ is said of {\it general type} if the Kodaira dimension of $M^4$ is equal to 2; for details see \cite{LeBrunCAG}.
+Lebrun \cite{LeBrunTrends} showed that a compact complex surface $M^4$ with the first Betti number $b_{1}(M)$ even is of general type if and only if its Yamabe invariant $Y(M)$ is negative.
+The hypothesis that $b_{1}(M)$ is even is equivalent to requiring that the complex surface $M^4$ admits a K\"ahler metric.